morgannprice/PaperBLAST/README.md

 sqlite3 database and the protein BLAST database.
 These are both built by bin/buildLitDb.pl

-Create a tmp/ directory so that litSearch.cgi can write to ../tmp/
+Create a tmp/ directory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/

 # Dependencies